Qualifications for the Student Research Competition

 To participate in the Student Research Competition

-- Submit abstract for an oral or poster presentation during the Pacifichem 2020 Call for Abstracts, January 2 – April 1, 2020.
+- Submit abstract for an oral or poster presentation during the Call for Abstracts.

 - During Step 3 (Session) of abstract submission, select “Apply” under the Student Research Competition heading and answer the additional questions to qualify.

 The Scientific Program Subcommittee will screen all entries and pre-select the top 240 first-round finalists, with judging based upon the 500-word abstract submitted for the competition.
-These 240 finalists will participate in the Student Research Competition Sessions during the meeting.
-Following the sessions, 40 Student Research Competition award winners will be selected based on the following criteria: (1) novelty and importance of the research and (2) and quality of the written abstract.
+These 240 finalists will prepare a 2-minute pre-recorded presentation to be available in the virtual congress platform during the congress.
+Student Research Competition award winners will be selected based on the following criteria: (1) novelty and importance of the research and (2) and quality of the written abstract.

 First-Round Finalists (240 abstracts) selected.